rosstoss/bd_unit5_project/project_documents/design_document.md

 ## 1. Problem Statement

-OEMContextuals is a website dedicated to providing end users access to high quality OE/OEM car parts, regardless of make and model, that are competitvely priced with other services on the web that sometimes offer the same service at a premium.

-This service will provide a user with clearly laid out website functionality to help them find exactly what they need with the least drama possible.
-It will be set up as an information catalog with all its corresponding parts, including abilities for users to input filtering for which car they need help with and clearly laid out information with the ability for users to send suggestions on how to better the website and keep info current.

-Thus far, we aim to service a limited scope of cars and expand accordingly.
+RossByte is a personal website that will serve as a portfolio of myself.
+It will contain a homepage introducing myself, an about section, project gallery, contact form, and an admin panel to more simply update information like projects, skills, and other information.

+This website will help to inform users of what I've done and what I can do.

 ## 2. Top Questions to Resolve in Review

-1. What should the scope of information provided look like for products offered
+1. What should admin panel look like and function/possibly implement other features
-2. Need to iron down how the search function will work on the site, so far using VINs or just make/model
-3. Figure out how big of scope to cover so far as car support
+2. How exactly should contact form work
+3. How should homepage function

 ## 3. Use Cases

-U1. \*As a user, I want to easily find parts and information for my car when I search the website with my make/model or VIN
+U1. \*As a user, I want to be able to easily navigate through the website logically and concisely

-U2. \*As a user, I want to be able to find resources for my car using the VIN or year, make, and model
+U2. \*As a user, I want to be able to submit a contact request

-U3. \*As a user, I want to be able to add suggestions to website and post information to forums
+U3. \*As an admin, I want to be able to easily update the information on the website using a CRUD system

 ## 4. Project Scope

-We intend to give user access to specific data about their car and provide a way for them to discuss and ask questions to other users.
+I intend to give the user clear, laid out access to the website that is easy to navigate.

 ### 4.1.
 In Scope

 _Which parts of the problem defined in Sections 1 and 3 will you solve with this design?_

-- Create a search function that works with a broad range of cars
-- Implement information about cars
-- Create forum-like service that allows communication with other users
+- Be able to provide users with a way to find out about Ryker

 ### 4.2.
 Out of Scope

-- It doesn't make sense to rollout the website with an absurd amount information for every car brand, but rather want to focus on a few brands (1 - 5) going back 20 years
+- Don't feel like there is too much to go out of scope on because of it's simplicity

 # 5. Proposed Architecture Overview

-- The initial website will provide a basis of how the future website will look like, offering the ability to find parts and information for the car you are looking for and providing a simple and seamless design that works well and repeatedly.
+- The homepage will be clear and concise with different links to other pages on the website represented by boxes on the webpage.

 # 6. API